TanStack Start: A Mental Model for Next.js Developers

 Understand TanStack Start from a Next.js developer’s perspective: its router-first architecture, explicit server boundaries, typed routing, caching, rendering, and server functions.

-My first encounter with Next.js was genuinely exciting.
-Before it, React setup still meant too much wiring: webpack, Babel, code splitting, or Create React App and its sealed black box.
+My first encounter with Next.js was exciting.
+Before it, React setup meant too much wiring: webpack, Babel, code splitting, or Create React App's sealed black box.
 When Next.js arrived with file-system routing, API routes, and SSR that actually worked, it felt like the framework React had always needed.
-CRA was officially deprecated in February 2025.
-Few people mourned it.

 Next.js has been my default for full-stack React work since the App Router shipped.
-The reasons are mundane and practical: the ecosystem is mature, deploying to Vercel is frictionless, and Server Components let you strip JavaScript from pages that do not need it — genuinely useful for content-heavy routes where you used to reach for getStaticProps and hope for the best.
+The ecosystem is mature, deploying to Vercel is frictionless, and Server Components let you strip JavaScript from pages that don't need it — genuinely useful for content-heavy routes.

-But somewhere along the way, parts of my Next.js apps started filling up with TanStack tools.
-TanStack Query for server state.
-TanStack Form for anything with real validation logic.
-TanStack Table for anything that needed sorting or filtering.
-By the time TanStack Start hit RC, curiosity was the only reason I needed — I was already living in the ecosystem, and I wanted to understand what the full picture looked like without Next.js in the middle.
+But somewhere along the way, my Next.js apps started filling up with TanStack tools.
+Query for server state.
+Form for validation.
+Table for sorting and filtering.
+By the time TanStack Start hit RC, I was already living in the ecosystem.
+I wanted to see what the full picture looked like without Next.js in the middle.

 So I tried it.
 This is what I found.